ir-rafio/IJPC-2025-Problemset/Editorial.md

 <details>
 <summary>Alternate Solution</summary>

 Let's go through this _tough_ problem step-by-step.
-The encrypted string that you are given is `NILE LE A BAMVOOG`.
+The encrypted string that you are given is `"NILE LE A BAMVOOG"`.
 Keeping the spaces and vowels in their original positions, and masking out the consonants yields a skeleton of the form `⬚I⬚E ⬚E A ⬚A⬚⬚OO⬚`.
 Here, the original sequence of the filtered consonants is `[N, L, L, B, M, V, G]`, which upon being inverted, as per the encryption scheme, becomes `[G, V, M, B, L, L, N]`.
-Now, fill in the blank boxes of the skeleton string with the consonants in the order that they appear in the inverted sequence, and—voilà!—you obtain the answer `GIVE ME A BALLOON`.
+Now, fill in the blank boxes of the skeleton string with the consonants in the order that they appear in the inverted sequence, and—voilà!—you obtain the answer `"GIVE ME A BALLOON"`.

 <details>
 <summary>Code</summary>